AlfredoGodinez/Final-Project/README.md

 **AES offers 2 different modes of encryption: ECB and CBC.**

-* ECB (Electronic Code Book) is the simplest encryption mode and does not require IV for encryption.
+* ECB (Electronic Code Book) is the simplest encryption mode and does not require initialization vector for encryption.
 The input plain text will be divided into blocks and each block will be encrypted with the provided key and therefore the identical plaintext blocks will be encrypted in identical ciphertext blocks.

 * CBC (Cipher Block Chaining) mode is highly recommended and is an advanced form of block encryption.
-It requires IV to make each message unique, which means that identical plaintext blocks are encrypted in different ciphertext blocks.
+It requires initialization vector to make each message unique, which means that identical plaintext blocks are encrypted in different ciphertext blocks.
 Therefore, it provides more robust encryption compared to ECB mode, but it is a bit slower compared to ECB mode.
-If an IV is not entered, the default value will be used here for CBC mode and that default value is a zero-based byte.
+If an initialization vector is not entered, the default value will be used here for CBC mode and that default value is a zero-based byte.

 ## Proposed solution
 Our proposal is to create a programm using elixir and the phoenix framework, which will be of great help to create a rich and interactive application quickly, with less code and fewer moving parts.